Module ambit_stochastics.trawl

 Args

-, depending on the way we add up the simulated slices.
-This argument is ignored if method is set togrid
+slice, this can be one of the stringsdiagonalsorftt, depending on the way we add up the simulated slices.
+This argument is ignored if method is set togridorcpp.

 Expand source code